|

 was.
 How did they die, Master Amdír?

-with a bow.
+a little bow.
 They had sword woundsat least, the ones

 I saw did.